Majority judgment: Voting process

+Advantages and disadvantages

+Like most other cardinal voting rules, majority judgment satisfies the monotonicity criterion, the later-no-help criterion, and independence of irrelevant alternatives.

-Like any deterministic voting system without a dictator, MJ allows for tactical voting in case of three or more candidates.
-This is a consequence of Gibbard's theorem.
+Like any deterministic voting system (except dictatorship), MJ allows for tactical voting in cases of more than three candidates, as a consequence of Gibbard's theorem.

-Majority judgment voting fails the Condorcet criterion, later-no-harm, consistency, the Condorcet loser criterion, and the participation criterion.
-It also fails the ranked or preferential majority criterion, which is incompatible with the passed criterion independence of irrelevant alternatives.
-However, the importance of these failures are diminished by Balinski's response to the following article.
+Majority judgment voting fails the Condorcet criterion, later-no-harm,consistency, the Condorcet loser criterion, the participation criterion, the majority criterion, and the mutual majority criterion.